tokenio/sdk-csharp/README.md

 ### On OSX

-Make sure you have `ruby` and `curl` installed.
+Make sure you have `ruby` installed.

+Build the protobuf classes if you haven't:

+		ruby build_proto.rb

+To build the solution:

+        dotnet build

-To build the SDK and run tests:
+To run the tests:

-        ./build.sh
+		dotnet test

 ## Using the SDK

 To use the SDK, add the [Nuget](https://www.nuget.org/packages/Token.SDK.Net/) package as a dependency to your project file:

 <div class="codediv"><pre>
 &lt;ItemGroup>
-    &lt;PackageReference Include="Token.SDK.Net" Version="1.2.0" />
+    &lt;PackageReference Include="Token.SDK.Net" Version="2.0.0-beta1" />
 &lt;/ItemGroup>
 </pre></div>